melisasjc/ML-Test--Packaging-anomaly-detection/README.md

 ### Column Description

-timeindex- Number of seconds since the beginning of the experiment/ flag- Indicates the normal period (1) and the suspected anomalous period (0)/ currentBack-Current of the rear motor/ motorTempBack-TemperapositionBack/ positionBack- Position of the rear chain/ refPositionBack- Reference position of the rear chain/ refVelocityBack- Reference velocity of the rear chain/ trackingDeviationBack-Tracking deviation of the rear chain/ velocityBack-Velocity of the rear chain/ currentFront- Current of the front motor/ motorTempFront- Temperature of the front motor/ positionFront- Position of the front chain/ refPositionFront-Reference position of the front chain/ refVelocityFront- Reference velocity of the front chain/ trackingDeviationFront - Tracking deviation of the front chain/ velocityFront - Velocity of the front chain
+timeindex- Number of seconds since the beginning of the experiment\
+flag- Indicates the normal period (1) and the suspected anomalous period (0)\
+currentBack-Current of the rear motor\
+motorTempBack-TemperapositionBack\
+positionBack- Position of the rear chain\
+refPositionBack- Reference position of the rear chain\
+refVelocityBack- Reference velocity of the rear chain\
+trackingDeviationBack-Tracking deviation of the rear chain\
+velocityBack-Velocity of the rear chain\
+currentFront- Current of the front motor\
+motorTempFront- Temperature of the front motor\
+positionFront- Position of the front chain\
+refPositionFront-Reference position of the front chain\
+refVelocityFront- Reference velocity of the front chain\
+trackingDeviationFront - Tracking deviation of the front chain\
+velocityFront - Velocity of the front chain